gutow/Algebra_with_Sympy/Development Notes.md

 ## General Notes
 * Important TODOs
+  * Test solve of system of equations
+  * Test getting output values
   * Test collect when there isn't an available _eval_collect
   * Test for _binary_op NotImplemented error (not sure how to get there)
   * examine these more carefully (top priority: real_root, cbrt, Ynm_c)